ivotron/popper2-paper/paper.md

 executing two steps, both of them requiring conflicting versions of a language runtime (e.g. Python 2.7 **and** Python 3.6).
-In this scenario, users could resort to solving such conflicts with the use of package managers [@package_managers_wiki], but this defeats the purpose of containers, which is to _not_ have to do this sort of thing inside a container.
+In this scenario, users could resort to solving such conflicts with the use of package managers, but this defeats the purpose of containers, which is to _not_ have to do this sort of thing inside a container.
 More generally, the more complex a container image definition gets (a more complex `Dockerfile`), the more "monolithic" it gets, and thus the less maintainable and reusable it is.
 On the other hand, if an